 Walter Fawcett is the founder and president of Fawcett Technology Advisors, a consulting firm that helps businesses manage growth with Client Relationship Management software.
 Walter has over 25 years of experience in a broad range of business technology disciplines including consulting, application development and infrastructure design.
 He has worked for a range of companies including IBM, Oracle, Wal-Mart, Affinity Development Group, Boeing and USF&G Insurance.

 Walter lives in south Orange County with his wife and three daughters (MVHS 2012, MVHS 2015 and MVHS 2019).
 Walter’s wife, Joy Fawcett, played 18 years with the US National Soccer team which included 2 Olympic Gold Medals and 2 World Cup Championships.
 Walter has served on the Board of Directors for South Slammers FC, Saddleback United Soccer Club and the Orange County Chapter of the Association for Corporate Growth.

-Ernestine Jones, Member
+Ernestine Jones, Vice Chair

 Ernestine Jones brings a solid mix of public and private sector experience to the Bond Measure Citizens' Oversight Committee.
 As a Finance Director for a Municipality, Ms. Jones regularly deals with issues concerning municipal finance and accountability.
 She is a CA Certified Municipal Treasurer and holds a Business degree from Auburn University and Master’s Degrees in Business and Management from Webster University.
 She is an active member of the CA Municipal Treasurers Association and CA Society of Municipal Treasurers Association board member.